howsoai/howso-docs/source/user_guide/feature_importance.rst

 ===================================
 .. topic:: What is covered in this user guide

     In this guide, you will learn how to retrieve the feature importance metrics, :ref:`Feature Contributions <user_guide/terminology:Contribution>` and :ref:`Feature Mean Decrease in Accuracy (MDA) <user_guide/terminology:MDA>` from a Trainee.
+Feature importance metrics provides information about which features are useful for predicting a target or :ref:`action <user_guide/terminology:Action Features>` feature.
+In addition to learning informative metrics about the data and the model, these insights can be used as guidance for further action such as feature selection or feature engineering.

 Objectives